-HPE aims to cultivate high performance.
+HPE is focused on fostering high performance culture.
 We do this by communicating a clear purpose and strategy; setting transparent goals; driving accountability; continuously assessing, developing, and advancing talent; and establishing a leadership-driven talent strategy.
 We invest in attracting, developing, and retaining the best talent.
 We believe the dynamism of our industry and our Company enables team members to grow in their current roles and build new skills.
-Over the past year, our 60,200 team members completed over 665,000 online/instructor-led courses across a broad range of categories - leadership; inclusion and diversity; professional skills; technical; and compliance.
+Over the past year, our team members completed over 820,000 online/instructor-led courses across a broad range of categories - leadership; inclusion and diversity; professional skills; technical; and compliance.
 HPE is deeply committed to identifying and developing the next generation of top-tier leadership with a special focus on diverse and technical talent.
 Our Inclusive Leadership course reinforces our leaders' roles in making HPE an inclusive place to work.
-As of 2022, 78% of our leaders completed the course.
+As of 2023, 87% of our leaders completed the course.

 HPE believes in advancing team members' growth and career goals by striving to unlock their full potential.
-In 2022, we launched My Success Plan, a series of five conversations that take place between people leaders and team members, accompanied by supporting tools to link career aspirations with development opportunities.
-To support the continuous development of our team members, the HPE Employee Development Grant provides financial support to team members who are pursuing bachelor's, master's, or doctorate degrees.
+Throughout 2023, we enhanced our professional development courses, coaching opportunities, performance assessment tools, goal-setting support, and other resources.
+This included launching a People Leader Development program designed to instill knowledge and best practices for building diverse, high-performance teams.
+In 2022, we launched My Success Plan, a series of quarterly conversations that take place between people leaders and team members, accompanied by supporting tools to link career aspirations with development opportunities.
+In fiscal 2024 we are launching our Performance Enablement framework, which builds on the My Success Plan conversations to support the continuous development of our team members, as well as promoting accountability and achievement against performance goals.